 On March 23, 2020, the Company received a \$2,000,000 loan from an existing shareholder.
 The promissory note bears interest at a fixed rate of 1% per month and has a maturity date of the earlier of (i) March 31, 2022 and (ii) the date of receipt of a minimum of US\$5,000,000 from a "Subsequent Financing."
 The accrued interest shall be payable one-half at the maturity date, and one-half on a quarterly basis as follows: (a) the quarterly interest payments shall be payable in cash commencing on the six month anniversary of the issue date (or the nine month anniversary of the issue date if as of such six month anniversary the World Health Organization (or a corresponding government or government agency) still categorizes or deems COVID-19 or the novel corona virus as a pandemic or outbreak) (the "First Interest Payment Date"), with the quarterly payments accruing for the first (or first two, as the case may be) interest payment dates nevertheless being payable, without further interest thereon, pro rata from the First Interest Payment Date through the maturity date.
-The loan is repayable or convertible to common shares at the loan holder's option.
-Interest accrued on this loan at June 30, 2020 is \$64,516 (March 31, 2020 - \$4,516).
+The loan is repayable or convertible to common shares at the loan holder's option on March 31, 2022 at a price per share equal to the price per share of the Company's then most recent capital raise or debt conversion, or any other valuation as agreed in writing between the Holder and the Company.
+Interest accrued on this loan as at September 30, 2020 is \$124,516 (March 31, 2020 - \$4,516).